 I was in a rush applying for a London internship program since I realized the day I found the program online was the day the application was due.
-The deadline was midnight, and that day I had class until nine.
-It was ten by the time I got home and time was flying by as I scrambled to get together my resume, cover letter, recommendations, and application essay.
+The deadline was midnight, and that day I had class until 9 pm.
+It was 10 o'clock by the time I got home, and time was flying by as I scrambled to get together my resume, cover letter, recommendations, and application essay.

 Donkeys vs. Elephants

 I had a real jerk of an interviewer who seemed bent on trying to decipher which political party I belonged to.
 Although politics were completely irrelevant to this company, it was the month before the Presidential election, so I think he was just really fired up about it.

 First, he asked, "If you were an animal, would you be a donkey or an elephant?"
 I said I would be neither, and before I could think of what animal I would be — a strange interview question, I know — he interrupted, "So if I walked into your living room after dinner, which channel would you have on?
 Fox or MSNBC?"

 Again I said neither, biting my tongue despite the fact that I have staunch political beliefs and have actually campaigned heavily for certain candidates.
 He continued to press me, and I tried to stay neutral, but then he began to rant about the election, and eventually, it turned into a full-blown political fight.
 I ended up storming out, and obviously, I didn't get hired.